Wimbledon: Nadal upset by Muller in marathon

 Perhaps Nadal bumping his head while warming up in the tunnel heading into Court 1 -- he and Muller shared a laugh -- was a sign of things to come for the Mallorcan.

-The first two sets followed a similar pattern.
+When play began, the first two sets followed a similar pattern.

 Nadal earned the first break points, at 2-3 in the first and 4-3 in the second, but was unable to capitalize.